chiedozie013/alx-low_level_programming/0x01-variables_if_else_while/README.md

 All your code should be in the main function.

 (File 7-print_tebahpla.c) a program that prints the lowercase alphabet in reverse, followed by a new line.
 You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)

+(File 8-print_base16.c) a program that prints all the numbers of base 16 in lowercase, followed by a new line.